AlissonVisa/apollo-proto1-fd/README.md

 # quarkus-proto1-fd

+This is a federation service used to expose a GraphQL API making use of Apollo.

 ## Development docker image
 The difference between production and development docker image is in command.
 The development image needs volume to share the source with host machine.